fchastanet/bash-tools-framework/CompileCommand.md

 - posix: our script needs to be compatible with posix standard
-  - **Note: Here it's just an example of a compatibility usage but this** **framework is not compatible at all with posix**
+  - **Note: Here it's just an example of a compatibility usage but this** **framework is not compatible at all with posix for several reasons**
 - alpine: our script needs to be compatible with alpine distribution
   - default sh is dash which is a posix shell, so this compatibility requirement implies posix
   - the compiler could generate errors if the script is using some functions dedicated to ubuntu

+`COMPATIBILITY` directive can only be used in the header of the script file.

 #### 3.7.1. requirement vs compatibility ?

-`REQUIREMENT` directive ensures during execution that the environment where the script is executed conforms to the requirement(Eg.: require gitShallowClone).
+`@require` directive ensures during execution that the environment where the script is executed conforms to the requirement(Eg.: require gitShallowClone).

 At the opposite, `COMPATIBILITY` ensures that binary generated during